EricLBuehler/safetensors_explorer/README.md

 Selected: 1/342 | Scroll: 0
 ```

+## How It Works

+1. **Path Resolution**: Automatically discovers SafeTensors files from files, directories, or SafeTensors index files
+2. **File Loading**: Loads one or more SafeTensors files and extracts tensor metadata
+3. **Tree Building**: Organizes tensors into a hierarchical structure based on their names (split by '.')
+4. **Smart Sorting**: Uses natural sorting to handle numeric components correctly
+5. **Interactive Display**: Renders the tree with expansion/collapse functionality
+6. **Tensor Details**: Shows detailed information when selecting individual tensors

 ## Technical Details

 ### Supported Formats
 - SafeTensors files (`.safetensors`)
+- SafeTensors index files (`model.safetensors.index.json`)
+- Directory scanning with recursive search option
 - All tensor data types supported by the SafeTensors format

 ### Performance